Northern Ireland Assembly: 2007–2017

 This third Assembly was the first legislature in Northern Ireland to complete a full term since the Northern Ireland Parliament which convened between 1965 and 1969 and saw powers in relation to policing and justice transferred from Westminster on 12 April 2010.
 Peter Robinson succeeded Ian Paisley as First Minister and DUP leader in 2008.

 A five-year term came into effect with the fourth Assembly elected in 2011.
 The subsequent period was dominated by issues of culture and dealing with the past which culminated in the Fresh Start Agreement in 2014.
 The first Official Opposition in the Assembly was formed by the UUP in the closing months of the fourth term.
-Following the election of the fifth Assembly in 2016, the DUP and Sinn Féin formed the fourth Executive, with Arlene Foster as First Minister and Martin McGuinness continuing deputy First Minister.
+Following the election of the fifth Assembly in 2016, the DUP and Sinn Féin formed the fourth Executive, with Arlene Foster as First Minister and Martin McGuinness continuing as deputy First Minister.

 2017–2020 (suspension)

 In the wake of the Renewable Heat Incentive scandal, McGuinness resigned from his post in January 2017, bringing an end to almost a decade of unbroken devolution.
 Sinn Féin withdrew from the Assembly, and a fresh election was held on 2 March 2017.
 Negotiations mediated by then Secretary of State James Brokenshire missed the three-week deadline provided in law for the formation of an Executive.
 The passing of an extended legal deadline of 29 June left decisions on funding allocations in the hands of the Northern Ireland Civil Service, and a budget for the ongoing 2017–18 financial year was passed by the UK Parliament.
 Over time, further legislation was passed for Northern Ireland at Westminster, repeatedly extending the deadline for Executive formation although no direct rule ministers were appointed during this suspension.
 In 2019, the UK Parliament enacted one such Bill to legalise same-sex marriage and liberalise abortion, in line with Great Britain (the rest of the UK) and the Republic of Ireland.